Home

 (issues include: unit cuts out when in use, unit makes whistling sound during use, difficulty obtaining correct temperature, schematic diagrams, faults, lost and damaged parts)

 A. If we can help then we will.
 But remember, whilst we have experience we do not hold ourselves to be experts.
-You need to speak with customer services for your manufacturer -
+You need to speak with customer services for your manufacturer.
+Below are a few numbers to the larger manufacturers.
+Please call us if you need additional assistance.

 For Mira products call 01242 262 888